nikhilbaad1/Parkinson-Disease-Pre-Screening-using-Image-Processing-and-Machine-Learning/README.md

 The data is collected from fc.unesp.br website.
 This data is collected at Botucatu Medical School, São Paulo State University - Brazil.

-The major assignment is filling up a form of four spirals and four meanders, which is subsequently cut out and saved as a "jpg" image.
+The major assignment is filling up a form of four spirals and four meanders, cut out, and saved as a "jpg" image.
 Here are a few examples drawn from the dataset:

 ![image](https://github.com/nikhilbaad1/Parkinson-Disease-Pre-Screening-using-Image-Processing-and-Machine-Learning/assets/47523576/023a8fcb-eb37-4b06-a2ca-44e7cff6fdeb)
 ![image](https://github.com/nikhilbaad1/Parkinson-Disease-Pre-Screening-using-Image-Processing-and-Machine-Learning/assets/47523576/694a4373-e902-471b-bf7e-4c39ad45f7c7)
 ![image](https://github.com/nikhilbaad1/Parkinson-Disease-Pre-Screening-using-Image-Processing-and-Machine-Learning/assets/47523576/29d480dd-3f68-4478-a2ae-b9e6b8708e14)